adafruit/Adafruit_Mynewt/Documentation/01_ProjectStructure.md

 # Mynewt Project Structure

-Mynewt projects are made up of the following components:
+Mynewt projects are made up of the following components.

+This information is provided purely as a reference, no action is required here.

 ## Project(s)